YankeeKnight/JS-Code-Quiz/README.md

 ## Description

 Timed quiz created with HTML, CSS and JavaScript.
 Each question is worth 11 points.
-Timer decrements 10 seconds when wrong answer is selected.
+Timer decrements 15 seconds when an incorrect answer is selected.
 Option for user to save their score to localStorage and shows all high scores with option to clear all scores.

 ## Screenshot
 ![Screenshot of finished product](path)